 But according to The Daily Mail, an imprisoned pedophile has confessed to the evil deed.

 54-year-old Gary Oliva is currently serving a 10-year sentence for child pornography in Limon Correctional Facility.
-He was once imprisoned for trying to strangle his mother; other convictions including the sexual assault of a 7-year-old girl and possession of a stun gun.
+He was once imprisoned for trying to strangle his mother; other convictions include the sexual assault of a 7-year-old girl and possession of a stun gun.

 The correspondence included the following statements: